jjbochard/P02_Bookstoscrape/README.md

 - ~~To run the script more efficiently, asynchronous programmation can be use by using threads~~.

-- Because I'm using Python, I can use clasess to code with objects
+- Because I'm using Python, I can use clases to code with objects